Skip to content

 Luteolin

-Where is luteolin found?
+Where does luteolin occur?

-This list gives you an overview of which foods luteolin is found in.
-It is interesting to note that the amount of luteolin in these foods can vary significantly depending on various factors such as cultivation method and ripeness.
+This list gives you an overview of in which foods luteolin is foundIt is interesting to know that the amount of luteolin in these foods can vary considerably depending on various factors such as cultivation method and ripeness.

-• Herbs: Thyme, parsley, oregano, mint, rosemary
+• Herbs: thyme, parsley, oregano, mint, rosemary

 • Vegetables: Beets, celery, broccoli, cauliflower, peppers, carrots, onions, cabbage, spinach